-The Geargia deck revolves around Monsters which can flip themselves face-down and have very powerful non-targeting destruction effects when flipped face-up.
-Since all the Monsters are Machine type, the deck has access to a wide range of tech options.
+The Geargia deck revolves around monsters which can flip themselves face-down and have very powerful non-targeting destruction effects when flipped face-up.
+Since all the monsters are Machine type, the deck has access to a wide range of tech options.
 The most relevant being Pulse Mines which is arguably the strongest defensive backrow card in the game.
-The deck’s strategy revolves around flipping your Monsters face-down and then flipping them face-up.
-Geargiattacker destroys Spell and Trap cards while Geargianchor destroys Monsters.
+Geargiattacker destroys ppell and trap cards while Geargianchor destroys monsters.

-Due to the wording of Geargiattacker, it can miss the timing to use its effect in situations where Desert Sunlight or Ghostick Scare is not chain-link one.
+- Due to the wording of Geargiattacker, it can miss the timing to use its effect in situations where Desert Sunlight or Ghostick Scare are not Chain Link 1.

-You cannot flip up a Geargia the turn it is Summoned but you can on the turn it is not Summoned.
-Therefore, it is good to use Powerful Rebirth in the end phase so that you can “flip-flop” your Monsters on your turn.
+- You cannot flip up a Geargia the turn it is summoned.
+Therefore, it is good to use Powerful Rebirth in the End Phase so that you can “flip-flop” your monsters on your turn.

-When Desert Sunlight is activated the order in which effects activate is from left to right on your board so it is important to place monsters correctly so that Anchor actives before Attacker to play around Divine wrath and Ultimate providence.
-Against archfiend, you can make Archfiend Empress miss her timing by having anchor as chain link two instead.
+- When Desert Sunlight is activated, the order in which effects activate is from left to right on your board so it is important to place monsters correctly so that Anchor actives before Attacker to play around Divine Wrath and Ultimate Providence.